Guided-Labs/Chef/Guided_labs/05-Labguide.md

 ## **Problem Statement**
 ---
+Completion of all previous lab guides (up to Lab Guide-04) is required before proceeding with Lab Guide-05.

 When managing complex environments with multiple configuration requirements, itâ€™s essential to use **cookbooks** to organize reusable, modular recipes.
 By leveraging Chef cookbooks, you can:
 - **Centralize configuration management** for various environments.
 - **Reuse and version configurations** to avoid redundant coding.